zachlatta/school/README.md

 Why am I doing this?
 --------------------

-School sucks.
-This is my attempt to make it more enjoyable for myself.
-I'm challenging myself to modernize my education by taking advantage of the technology available.
+I'm challenging myself to modernize my education by taking advantage of technology available.